 Use an immersion blender or a regular blender to puree the soup; or, if you prefer, don’t puree the soup.
 Quite honestly, it’s good either way, pureed or chunky.
 The longer you puree it, the smoother it will be.

 Serve roasted tomato soup with homemade corn muffins or corn bread.
 Or a grilled cheese sandwich, of course, because tomato soup and grilled cheese sandwiches is a classic combination!
 Have you ever tried making grilled cheese sandwiches in your air fryer?
 Perfection!

-Or, make a double batch of the soup.
-Cool, and put extra soup into airtight containers, refrigerating for up to 5 days.
-You could even freeze containers of the soup.
-Because it doesn’t have cream or milk, it will freeze well.
-Thaw frozen soup overnight in the fridge for best results.
+Leftover soup can be refrigerated for up to 5 days.
+Because it doesn’t have cream or milk, this soup is perfect for freezing, and will keep for at least three months.
+Thaw frozen soup overnight in the fridge before reheating, for best results.

 - 2 small onions, quartered

-- 2 medium carrots, cut into chunks
+- 2 medium carrots, peeled and cut into chunks

 - 2 tablespoons olive oil